austozi/selfhosted/ulogger-server/README.md

 Run `docker-compose up -d`.

+This application is intended to be run behind an NGINX reverse proxy, provided by the [SWAG image](https://github.com/linuxserver/docker-swag).
 The default username and password are both 'admin'.

 ## Known issues